BeanFeed/FarmManager/DockerInstall/FarmManager/Readme.txt

 In docker-compose.yml

-Set Cors__Origin value under environment to the hostname of the machine as http://{hostname}:{Port Number}
+Set Cors__Origin value under environment to localhost or local ip address of the machine as http://{ip address}:{Port Number}
 Make sure you have the Port number set to the same value as FRONTEND_PORT.

 Set Jwt__Issuer and Jwt__Audience to the same value as Cors__Origin.